neeru-bhaskar/kafka-monitor-api/MESSAGE_SEARCH.md

 ```

 Notes:
-1. The message value must be a valid JSON string
+1. The message value must be a valid JSON object
 2. If a partition is specified, it must be valid for the topic
 3. If no partition is specified, Kafka will choose one based on the key's hash